Hongseoupyun/Learning_Kubernetes/03_08/note.md

 ✅ This allows you to fully interact with the container, enter commands, and see proper output formatting.

 📌 Without -it, kubectl exec often results in unexpected behavior. 🚀

+# 📌 Understanding wget Command

+🔹 What is wget?

+wget is a command-line utility used for downloading files from the web using HTTP, HTTPS, and FTP protocols.
+It is commonly used for retrieving content from web servers.

+🔹 Basic Syntax

+wget [options] [URL]

+🔹 Example: Using wget to Access a Service

+wget 10.244.0.10:8080

+🔍 Explanation:

+wget → The command itself, used to download data.

+10.244.0.10 → The IP address of the target server (likely an internal Kubernetes service or container in a pod).

+8080 → The port number the service is running on.

+✅ What Happens?

+This command attempts to retrieve data from 10.244.0.10 on port 8080.
+If a web service is running at that address, wget will fetch the response (e.g., an HTML page or API response).

+🔹 Additional Options

+-O <filename> → Save output to a specific file instead of the default (index.html).

+-q → Quiet mode (suppresses output).

+-S → Show server response headers.

+--timeout=<seconds> → Set a timeout limit.

+Example:

+wget -O output.html 10.244.0.10:8080

+📌 Saves the response to output.html instead of displaying it on the terminal.

+🔹 Common Issues & Fixes

+Connection refused: The service might not be running or the port is incorrect.

+Timeout error: Check network connectivity or firewall rules.

+Invalid URL: Ensure the correct IP and port are used.

+🚀 Summary

+✅ wget is a powerful tool for downloading content.
+✅ Can be used for testing service accessibility in Kubernetes.
+✅ Use additional flags for customization and debugging.